turbot/steampipe-plugin-slack/docs/tables/slack_conversation_member.md

 ---
-title: "Steampipe Table: slack_conversation_member - Query OCI Slack Conversation Members using SQL"
+title: "Steampipe Table: slack_conversation_member - Query Slack Conversation Members using SQL"
 description: "Allows users to query Slack Conversation Members, providing detailed insights into each member's participation in different conversations."
 ---

-# Table: slack_conversation_member - Query OCI Slack Conversation Members using SQL
+# Table: slack_conversation_member - Query Slack Conversation Members using SQL

 A Slack Conversation Member refers to an individual participant in a specific conversation within the Slack platform.
 This can include direct messages, private channels, or public channels.
 It provides a way to manage and monitor the participants of a conversation, including their roles and permissions.